FredEkstrand/StringTokenizer/README.md

 * StringTokenizer implements the IEnumerable and IEnumerator interface.

 # Getting started
-The souce code and provided DLL is written in C# and targeted for the .Net Framework 4.0 and later.
-You can download the DLL [here](#).
+The souce code is written in C# and targeted for the .Net Framework 4.0 and later.
+Download the entire project and compile.
-Their are two options to obtain the StringTokenizer dll.

-### Option 1:
-You can download the DLL [here](#).

-### Option 2:
-Download the entire project and compile and add a reference to the dll for use in your project.

 # Usage
-Once you have the dll add a reference to your Visual Studio project.
+Once you have compiled the project reference the dll in your Visual Studio project.
 Then in your code file add the following to the collection of using statement.
 ```csharp
 using Ekstrand.Text;